Fair Work Amendment (Supporting Australia's Jobs and Economic Recovery) Act 2021

-The Fair Work Amendment (Supporting Australia’s Jobs and Economic Recovery) Act 2021 (Cth) is an Act of the Parliament of Australia, which brought about considerable amendments to the Fair Work Act 2009.
-Prior to its passing, the legislation was considered to be the most significant industrial relations reform since the original Act's passage.
-It was also first reform of industrial relations passed by a Coalition government since the Workchoices legislation of the Howard Government.
+The Fair Work Amendment (Supporting Australia’s Jobs and Economic Recovery) Act 2021 (Cth) is an act of the Parliament of Australia, which brought about considerable amendments to the Fair Work Act 2009.
+Prior to its passing, the legislation was considered to be the most significant industrial relations reform since the original at's passage.
+It was also first reform of industrial relations passed by a Coalition government since the WorkChoices legislation of the Howard government.

 The Act

 Defining casual employment

 The Act's most significant reform was the defining of casual employment, confirming that casual employment will exist if: